Sporting

 Keep reading our handy guide to learn a little more about the German Wirehaired Pointer’s background; as well as a bit about the care they need and their temperament.

 The German Wirehaired Pointer is one of the dog breeds which came about from a love of the hunt, originating in Germany during the late 1800s.
-'Designed' as the most versatile gun dog, the Drahthaar can point, track and retrieve better than most other dogs.
-Its rough, water repellent coat makes it equally adept at managing field and water.
+‘Designed’ as the most versatile gun dog, the Drahthaar can point, track and retrieve better than most other dogs.
+Its rough, water-repellent coat makes it equally adept at managing field and water.

 This breed was recognised by the American Kennel Club in 1959; however, it has remained true to its roots and is still more prevalent in Germany than anywhere else in the world.

-These Pointers are even-tempered dogs and will make for a loyal and protective companion.
+These Pointers are even-tempered dogs and will make for a loyal and protective companions.
 They can make suitable dogs for families with children if they are raised with them from a puppy, or with older children whom they can recognise as a leader.

 The German Wirehaired Pointer is an intelligent sort, with a naturally inquisitive nature and an instinct to roam which may frustrate inexperienced pet parents.

-These hunting dogs need plenty of vigorous exercise daily and fare best living in a house with access to an outside space.
+These hunting dogs need plenty of vigorous exercises daily and fare best living in a house with access to an outside space.
 The Wirehaired Pointer needs to burn off plenty of energy; its natural gun dog prevalence makes it especially fond of a good game of fetch as well as other dog sports.
 They will become frustrated and restless if cooped up and quickly difficult to control.

 Your German Wirehaired pooch should be brushed twice weekly using a firm bristle brush.
 The coat will require some stripping but it will thin itself in the spring and autumn months.
 The hair should feel coarse and “wiry” with longer, softer hair on the face.